someengineering/fixinventory/docs/source/manual/discovery.rst

 The ``metadata`` section contains additional data about the resource.
 This data is not from the cloud provider, but added by the Resoto toolchain.

+The ``ancestors`` section contains information about specific ancestors of a node.
+It makes it very easy to see something like provider, account, region and zone of a resource.

 You can see an example and learn more about the structure in :ref:`graph_node_spotlight`.

 .. toctree::